 Choosing a mouse isn’t an easy task.
 The tips shared here should help you make the right choice between the Razer DeathAdder Elite vs Chroma competition.
-Evaluate your preferences and make the right choice – you will not regret.
+Evaluate your preferences and make the right choice – you will not regret it.

 What about Mac OS Support?

 Both models officially support Mac OS X 10.9 — 10.13.
-But this is only for Synapse 2 legacy version!
+But this is only for the Synapse 2 legacy version!
 The Synapse 3 Beta is for Windows only right now.
-But you will be able to use both mice with Synapse 2 on Mac computers without troubles.
+But you will be able to use both mice with Synapse 2 on Mac computers without trouble.

 You can find Synapse 2 legacy on the official website in the software section.
 Here is a link: www.razerzone.com/synapse-2